 - Reasons for leaving

-It is a known fact that some candidates change employment dates or roles; actually, about 30% of job seeker survey participants have confessed to changing employment dates on their resumes.
+It is a known fact that some candidates change employment dates or roles in a few cases.

 With a criminal background check, employers can find out if an applicant has any history of legal problems that may be risky in the workplace.